joheras/CLoDSA/README.md

 # CLoDSA

-CLoDSA is an open-source image augmentation library for object classification, localization, detection and semantic segmentation.
+CLoDSA is an open-source image augmentation library for object classification, localization, detection, semantic segmentation and instance segmentation.
 It supports a wide variety of augmentation techniques and allows the user to easily combine them.
+It can also be applied to lists of images like videos or z-stacks.

 ## Notebooks (colab)